Top 10 Best Family Cars

 Despite the relentless rise of crossover vehicles in the UK, the most popular car being bought today still tends to be the traditional family hatchback.
 Rumours of the demise of the family car have been grossly exaggerated.

 And why?
-Well quite simply, the humble hatchback offers families just about everything they could need in a car…
+Well quite simply, the humble hatchback offers families (even those with dogs) just about everything they could need in a car…

 Along with having plenty of space, hatchbacks are not huge cars and can be parked easily on driveways and in supermarket car parks.
 The best SUVs are roomy and spacious, but they are bulky at home and for driving around town.

 Family hatchback cars offer lots of practicality and boot space for all of the family’s needs – even in the most modest of family cars, there’s usually ample space for the weekly shop, bulging bags, pushchairs and other family paraphernalia.
-Small cars they are not.
+Small cars built purely for efficiency they are not.

 Another big attraction of family cars is affordability.
 Whatever budget you may have in mind, you can get a well-equipped vehicle that should prove to be reliable and a good runner.